mothur/mothur.github.io/_wiki/shhh.flows.md

-Alternatively, if you used multiple barcodes and or primers in [trim.flows](trim.flows), then the names of the resulting flow files will be stored in a file ending in \"flow.files\".
+Alternatively, if you used multiple barcodes and or primers in [trim.flows](trim.flows), then the names of the resulting flow files will be stored in a file ending in "flow.files".
 Using the files option will tell the **shhh.flows** command to process each of those flow files: